BKV Collar Strategy

 Frequently asked questions

-- A collar on BKV is the collar strategy applied to BKV (stock).
+A collar on BKV is the collar strategy applied to BKV (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BKV stock trading near $28.44, the strikes shown on this page are snapped to the nearest listed BKV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BKV stock at $26.73 on the most recent close, the strikes shown on this page are snapped to the nearest listed BKV chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the BKV collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the BKV collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current BKV market-implied 1-standard-deviation expected move is approximately 12.64%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The BKV market-implied 1-standard-deviation expected move in the same options snapshot is approximately 13.88%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.